 - anxiety and loss of confidence

-These symptoms can be quite intense because your treatment has caused a more sudden menopause, rather than going into the menopause naturally over a longer period of time.
+These symptoms can be quite intense.
+This is because your treatment has caused a more sudden menopause.
+A natural menopause happens over a longer period of time.
+The ovaries slowly producing less hormones.

-It might help to talk to your doctor about the risks and benefits of hormone replacement therapy (HRT) following womb cancer.
-It may help with some of the symptoms of the menopause.
-HRT gives you the female sex hormones that your ovaries no longer produce.
-You can have HRT by taking a tablet, wearing a skin patch, or having an implant every few months.
+Hormone replacement therapy (HRT) may help with some of the symptoms of the menopause.
+It gives you the female sex hormones that your ovaries no longer produce.
+Talk to your doctor about whether you can have HRT.
+They can talk to you about the risks and benefits of it.
+HRT comes as a tablet, a skin patch, or an implant.

 Side effects of radiotherapy

 Radiotherapy for womb cancer can be quite intensive.
-It can cause a number of side effects that can affect your sex life.
+It can cause side effects that can affect your sex life.

 - fibrosis and narrowing of the vagina